wanderer-moe/api/README.md

 -   If you're using Github Actions, you will have to setup a secret with a Cloudflare API token.
 You can generate the API token [here][Cloudflare API Token] — use the `Edit Cloudflare Workers` template.

+### Database

+-   When migrating, you wil need to install `ts-node` globally on your machine.

+-   It's not reccomended to use `drizzle:push` in production.
+However, there is `drizzle:generate` & `drizzle:migrate` available as scripts.

 ## Authors

 -   [@dromzeh][Dromzeh]